- Download our Johannesburg Schools Guide

 Trains

-Trains in Johannesburg are operated by Metrorail, the state's passenger rail service.
+Trains in Johannesburg are operated by Metrorail, the state’s passenger rail service.
 The network is fairly extensive and connects the city to other parts of the country.
-Unfortunately, it doesn't reach some of the areas expats are likely to live in, such as Sandton, Rosebank and Randburg.
+Unfortunately, it doesn’t reach some areas expats are likely to live in, such as Sandton, Rosebank and Randburg.

 Gautrain

-Sandton, north of the city centre, does have access to an alternative means of rail transport.
+Sandton, the new central business district, does have access to an alternative means of rail transport.
 Initially intended to be built in time for the 2010 FIFA World Cup, the Gautrain project was completed in June 2012.
-Running for around 50 miles (80 km), it forms a mass rapid transit railway system that connects the Johannesburg CBD, Sandton, the OR Tambo International Airport, Midrand, Centurion and Pretoria.
-Regular passengers can purchase a Gautrain card for a nominal fee to access parking, shuttle bus and train services.
+Running for around 50 miles (80km), it forms a mass rapid transit railway system that connects the Johannesburg CBD, Sandton, the OR Tambo International Airport, Midrand, Centurion, and Pretoria.

 Buses